clopez/revolt/README.md

 Development
 -----------

-Using `make run` executes Revolt in “development” mode: the needed resources are loaded from the source directory, instead of using the system-wide directories.
+Using `make run` executes Slavolt in “development” mode: the needed resources are loaded from the source directory, instead of using the system-wide directories.